Learning Long-Range Representations with Equivariant Messages: Discussion

 \section{Discussion}

-We introduced a simple yet effective equivariant long-range message passing scheme.
-Latent equivariant charges are predicted from local node features, and well-established techniques for evaluating inverse power-law potentials are used to efficiently compute long-range messages.
-Building on this, we developed \lorem, a \mlp architecture that integrates short and long-range message passing.
-The resulting model achieves consistently strong performance across benchmarks that require accurate modeling of long-range interactions.
+We introduced a simple yet effective equivariant long-range message passing scheme: Latent equivariant charges are predicted from local node features, and well-established techniques for evaluating inverse power-law potentials are used to efficiently compute long-range messages in a way that is convergent and well-defined for periodic systems.
+Building on this message-passing mechanism, we developed \lorem, a \mlp architecture that achieves consistently strong performance across benchmarks that require accurate \ML{long-range modeling}.

 By construction, our model assumes that interactions decay asymptotically with distance.
 While it is therefore not suited for learning truly global representations that have no notion of locality, this limitation is largely theoretical for physical systems: Electrostatics dominates most long-range behavior in realistic systems, and even other effects typically do not extend over arbitrary distances.

-A more practical constraint arises in non-periodic systems, where the cost of long-range message evaluation scales as $\bigo{N^2}$.
-Although this is typically acceptable for most non-periodic systems, such as molecular systems, the scaling may become a bottleneck for larger systems.
-This challenge can be addressed using fast multipole methods \citep{gr1987}, including early PyTorch implementations \citep{pybbfmm}, or alternative schemes such as EFA \citep{fcmu2024}.
+A more practical limitation arises in non-periodic systems, where the cost of a naive long-range message evaluation scales as $\bigo{N^2}$.
+Although this is acceptable for small molecules and unit cells, this is a bottleneck for larger systems.
+However, linear-scaling methods for the evaluation of inverse power-law potentials are available: Fast multipole methods \citep{gr1987,pybbfmm} or multi-level summation \citep{hwpsss2015,bsucm2025pre}.
+Being able to leverage such methods is a key advantage of our proposed physics-inspired message-passing scheme.

 We also investigated the capabilities of purely short-range message passing and found that, in many cases, it performs very well—even on datasets explicitly designed to require long-range interactions or charge equilibration.
 However, its success depends on matching the cutoff radius and number of message passing steps to the specific task, a process that can be both tedious and error-prone.
 More fundamentally, short-range methods cannot resolve interactions between distant atoms without intermediaries.
-We showed that augmenting with long-range message passing overcomes these limitations in a principled and efficient manner.
+Our augmentation with long-range message passing overcomes these limitations, \CL{providing robust results across different tasks without requiring changes to model architecture or its hyperparameters (cutoff radius, number of message-passing steps, representation order).
+Training hyperparameters such as learning rate, optimizer, and loss weights are tuned per dataset, as is standard practice for \mlps}.